LouisCE/warrior-path/README.md

 # Warrior Path Martial Arts

-A responsive martial arts gym website that adapts beautifully to desktop, tablet, and mobile screens.
+This is a responsive martial arts gym website that adapts without issue to desktop, tablet, and mobile screens, which is proven in the image below.
+Its purpose is to promote an inclusive mixed martial arts school and get users to sign up for classes.

 This image shows how the Warrior Path Martial Arts website displays seamlessly across a range of devices, including desktop, laptop, tablet, and mobile.
 The design uses a mobile-first approach with Bootstrap 5.3.7, ensuring all content is readable, cleanly laid out, and user-friendly no matter the screen size.
-Every section, from the call-to-action and class info to coach profiles and pricing, is stacked and spaced appropriately to deliver an excellent user experience.
+Every section is stacked and spaced nicely to deliver an excellent user experience.

 Warrior Path Martial Arts is a fictional martial arts gym website developed as part of a front-end development project for Code Institute in 2025.
-This project demonstrates skills in responsive design, accessibility, and front-end best practices using HTML, CSS and Bootstrap.
+This project uses responsive design, high accessibility and front-end best practices using HTML, CSS, Bootstrap and a little bit of JavaScript.

-Warrior Path Martial Arts is a responsive, one-page website designed to promote a dynamic and inclusive martial arts school.
-It provides key information about classes, coaching, and sign-up opportunities for both adults and juniors.
+It provides valuable information about classes, teachers and opportunities to sign up for both adults and juniors.
 With a clean layout, smooth scroll-friendly Instagram-like navigation, and carefully chosen visuals, the site delivers an engaging experience across all devices.

-Whether you’re a curious beginner, a parent looking for the right class for your child, or a seasoned martial artist seeking expert coaching, Warrior Path makes the journey clear, accessible, and inspiring.
+Whether the user is a curious beginner, a parent looking for the right class for their child, or an experienced martial artist looking for a place where they can test their limits, Warrior Path has a lot to offer.

 ![Am I Responsive design screenshot](docs/am-i-responsive.png)